eduMFA/eduMFA/doc/installation/docker.rst

 For the most setups you should use Docker Compose.
 Here's a sample `docker-compose.yml` file also containing a mariadb service.

-The container contains a default logging configuration printing the logs to `stdout`, performs database maintanance on start and runs the application on port 8000.
+The container contains a default logging configuration printing the logs to `stdout`, performs database maintenance on start and runs the application on port 8000.

 .. code-block:: yaml